Advanced-Vision-and-Learning-Lab/sparse-view-3dgs-pack/README.md

 ![Spectral Grid](assets/spectral_grid_3plants.png)

-**Important**: For multispectral datasets, you should run the **multispectral DWT 3DGS** variant.
+**Important**: For multispectral datasets, you should run the **multi-DWTGS** variant.
 The multispectral version extends the standard DWT loss computation to work across all spectral bands, ensuring consistent quality and detail preservation across the full spectrum.